mjhm/YUI-HTML5-Player/README.md

 	_Note: For illustrative purposes all available options were used in the example above._

+	- stylesheet: path to the stylesheet or the string 'false' to not use any, if this property is omitted it defaults to: 'assets/gallery-player-core.css'
+	- images: path to the folder of images used by the player, defaults to: 'assets/images/'
 	- __contentBox__: A &lt;div&gt; in which you'd like to place the player
 	- __type__: This will always be 'video' until audio support is added
 	- __sources__: A list of paths to source files and their MIME-Types.
 This is used to provide videos in various codecs in order to hit all platforms (e.g. Theora, MPEG-4, etc.).